Peugeot Logo

 Peugeot LogoPeugeot Logo PNG

-The symbols of the Peugeot logo show strength and regal posture.
+The symbols in the Peugeot logo convey strength and a regal posture.
 The concern’s cars attract the attention of confident and wealthy customers.
-The body’s brilliance and the ideal silent operation of the engine allow the car to glide along the road like a stalking predatory animal.
+The body’s brilliance and the engine’s ideal silence allow the car to glide along the road like a stalking predator.

 Peugeot: Brand overview

-Peugeot is a French automotive giant that is part of the Stellantis group and manufactures several types of transport equipment.
+Peugeot is a French automotive giant, part of the Stellantis group, and manufactures a range of transport equipment.
 It is the country’s oldest enterprise and is still active.
 The company was founded in 1810 by Armand Peugeot.
-The head office with legal and administrative bodies is in Paris, building on the Ave de la Grande Armée.
+The head office, with its legal and administrative bodies, is in Paris, in a building on the Avenue de la Grande Armée.
 Production sites are concentrated in the city of Sochaux (France).

-The founder of the famous brand was a private manufactory organized at the beginning of the 19th century by the Peugeot family from the Valentigny commune of the Montbéliard district (Franche-Comté region).
+The founder of the famous brand was a private manufactory established at the beginning of the 19th century by the Peugeot family in the commune of Valentigny, Montbéliard district (Franche-Comté region).
 She made saws and quickly developed into a steel mill.
 Then half of the company went into bicycles and motorcycles, and the other half went into cars.

 Meaning and History